sweetsatya/satyamuse.com/inputs/lyrics/edge_of_chaos.md

 That I am your wife

 Are we like cellular automata
-To the Gods within us?
+To the gods within us?
 We search, we discover, we integrate
 We dream and feel
 We’re neither random nor regular